smFRET

 What are the benefits of smFRET?

-• Single-molecule resolution:
+- Single-molecule resolution:

-Captures dynamic processes as they occur
+Captures dynamic processes as they occur - High sensitivity:

-Detects subtle conformational changes and interactions
+Detects subtle conformational changes and interactions - Versatility:

 What applications can smFRET be used for?

 smFRET has become a powerful tool in molecular biology, biophysics, and structural biology due to its ability to resolve dynamic molecular processes at the nanometer scale.
-The ability to resolve molecular heterogeneity, dynamic transitions, and rare intermediates one molecule at a time is no longer a niche advantage – it is rapidly becoming a standard for mechanistic insight.
+The ability to resolve molecular heterogeneity, dynamic transitions, and transient intermediates one molecule at a time is no longer a niche advantage – it is rapidly becoming a standard for mechanistic insight.
 Some of its key applications include:

 Protein Folding and Conformational Dynamics